sammylwolfson/cat-me/README.md

 ![Screenshot (26)](./assets/images/Screenshot%20(35).png)

+## Description
+Cat Me is an application that allows users to get photos and facts about cats.
+Users also have the ability to favorite and save photos and/or facts to their local storage.
+Lastly, users can delete photos or facts, as well as display images in full screen.

 ## User Story
 AS A cat lover
 I WANT TO be able to generate a picture or cat along with a fact about a cat